DubingXiang/light_or/README.md

 *   [Contacts](#contacts)
 *   [License](#license)
 ## Introduction ([中文](/README_zh.md))
-light_or is a tool to help develop operational optimization algorithms to solve combinatorial optimization problems.
+light_or is a tool that help you develop Operational Research algorithms to solve combinatorial optimization problems.

 ## Components